 Overly hot showers and harsh soaps that remove oil from the skin can lead to flare-ups of eczema.
 Irritants like wool and fragrances in laundry detergent or perfumes can also be triggers.

-While psoriasis has a genetic cause like eczema, environmental factors can increase the risk of developing it.
-Certain medications, including beta-blockers and drugs to treat malaria, have been linked to psoriasis.
+Medications that have been linked to psoriasis include beta-blockers and drugs to treat malaria.
 Other medications, like those used to treat depression and mental health issues, can worsen the condition.

 What are the health risks?